thewtex/thesis/strain_estimation/strain_estimation.rst

 digital data.
 Secondly, the plaque moves in its location with the image over the cardiac cycle.
 To address these challenges, a particle method is applied to the purpose of finding the accumulated strain.
-First the plaque ROI is segmented by a radiologist at end-diastole with MITK, the medical interaction toolkit [Maleike2009]_.
+First the plaque ROI is segmented by a radiologist at end-diastole with the medical interaction toolkit (MITK) [Maleike2009]_.
 This creates a binary label image.
 All the points in the binary image labeled as plaque are used to create a quadrilateral mesh.
 Accumulated strain and accumulated displacement is then calculated over the points in the mesh.
 For every frame, the mesh is first warped by the